A Semidefinite Relaxation for Sums of Heterogeneous Quadratic Forms on the Stiefel Manifold: Related work

 In this extended related work discussion, we first describe works very closely related to our problem in \cref{eq:sum_heterogeneous_quadratics}, and then describe works more generally related to SDP relaxations of rank or orthogonality constrained problems.

-\citet{bolla:98}, \citet{rapcsak2002minimization}, and \citet{Berezovskyi2008} also previously investigated the sum of heterogeneous quadratics in \cref{eq:sum_heterogeneous_quadratics}.
-The work in \cite{bolla:98} only studied the structure of this problem for some special cases where all of the matrices $\M_i$ were either equal, diagonal, or commuting. \citet{rapcsak2002minimization} derived sufficient second-order global optimality conditions for the Hessian of the Lagrangian.
-However, these conditions are generally difficult to check in practice since the Hessian scales quickly with sizes $kd \times kd$ and, in general, is not PSD over the entire space---hence requiring verification of its positive semidefiniteness restricted to vectors on the manifold tangent space. \citet{Berezovskyi2008} proved that the dual Lagrangian bound is exact for the case of Boolean problem variables.
+\cite{supp:bolla:98}, \cite{supp:rapcsak2002minimization}, and \cite{supp:Berezovskyi2008} also previously investigated the sum of heterogeneous quadratic forms in \cref{eq:sum_heterogeneous_quadratics}.
+The work in \cite{supp:bolla:98} only studied the structure of this problem for some special cases where all of the matrices $\bmM_i$ were either equal, diagonal, or commuting. \cite{supp:rapcsak2002minimization} derived sufficient second-order global optimality conditions for the Hessian of the Lagrangian.
+However, these conditions, in general, do not always hold and are usually difficult to check in practice since they require computing the eigenvalues of the large $kd \times kd$ Hessian matrix. \cite{supp:Berezovskyi2008} also analyzed the Lagrangian of the problem, but only for the case of Boolean problem variables.

-Works such as \citet{huang2009rank} and \citet{Pataki1998OnTR} consider a very similar problem to \eqref{eq:origobj}, but without the constraint in \eqref{eq:ncvxprimal}, making their SDP a rank-constrained separable SDP; see also \citet[Section 4.3]{luo2010sdp}. {Pataki studied upper bounds on the rank of optimal solutions of general SDPs, but in the case of \cref{eq:primal_problem}, since our problem introduces the additional constraint summing the $\bmX_i$, Pataki's bounds do not guarantee rank-1, or even low-rank, optimal solutions.}
+Works such as \cite{supp:huang2009rank} and \cite{supp:Pataki1998OnTR} consider a very similar problem to \eqref{eq:sum_heterogeneous_quadratics}, but without the constraint summing the $\bmX_i$ in \eqref{eq:ncvxprimal}, making their SDP a rank-constrained separable SDP; see also \cite[Section 4.3]{supp:luo2010sdp}. {Pataki \cite{supp:Pataki1998OnTR} studied upper bounds on the rank of optimal solutions of general SDPs, but in the case of \cref{eq:primal_problem}, since our problem introduces the additional constraint summing the $\bmX_i$, Pataki's bounds do not guarantee rank-1, or even low-rank, optimal solutions.}

-Our problem also has interesting connections to the well-studied problem in the literature of approximate joint diagonalization (AJD), which is often applied to blind source separation or independent component analysis (ICA) problems \cite{theis_ica_jd, bouchard_malick_congedo2018, kleinsteuber_shen_2013, afsari_jd2008, Shi2011}.
+Our problem also has interesting connections to the well-studied problem in the literature of approximate joint diagonalization (AJD), which is often applied to blind source separation or independent component analysis (ICA) problems \cite{supp:theis_ica_jd, supp:bouchard_malick_congedo2018, supp:kleinsteuber_shen_2013, supp:afsari_jd2008, supp:Shi2011}.
 Given a set of symmetric PSD matrices that represent second order data statistics, one seeks the matrix, usually constrained to lie in the set of orthogonal or invertible matrices, that jointly diagonalizes the set of matrices optimally, albeit approximately.
 When all matrices in the set commute, the diagonalizer is simply the shared eigenspace, but often in practice, due to noise, finite samples, or numerical errors, the set does not commute and can only be approximately diagonalized.